HOTAPIYC/chesston/README.md

 * Selection of color when starting a game.

 #### Long-term roadmap:
 * Statistic analysis of the game.
 This may build upon the already existing property _history_ of the game object.
 As of now, this property holds all moves performed in their correct order.
-The information attached to each move could however be extended and it maybe questionable if this property has to be send with each move to the clients.
+The information attached to each move could however be extended and it may be questionable if this property has to be send with each move to the clients.
 It could be made available in a separate route upon request only.
 * Gameplay on a single client when sitting at the same device.
 * Single player mode against an AI.
 * Board animations.
 This will require a replacement of the currently chosen approach of rendering the pieces as background images to the board squares.